 - Other remains are kept in museums (Nantes, Dieppe).

 - In addition, Duke Jérôme Pozzo di Borgo bought a great quantity of stones from Achille Picard.
-He shipped them all to Corsica where he rebuilt a pavillon of the palace in Corsica.
+He shipped them all to Corsica where he rebuilt a pavilion of the palace in Corsica.
 Therefore, to a large extent, his château de la Punta near Ajaccio is a reconstruction of the Bullant Pavillon of the Tuileries.
 The castle suffered from a blaze in 1978 and still needs funds to restore it to its former state.

 Pieces of the palace were scattered in Europe and overseas.
 A few locations:

 - Schwanenwerder Island, Berlin, Germany.
 In 1882, as the National assembly voted the removal of the palace ruins (1882), Wilhelm Wessel purchased the Schwanenwerder island in southwestern Berlin.
-The wealthy German inventor and manufacturer of kerosene lamps acquired a corinthian column of the palace and placed it on his island.
+The wealthy German inventor and manufacturer of kerosene lamps acquired a Corinthian column of the palace and placed it on his island.
 It made it part of a mock ruin, typical of the spirit of Romanticism in late 19th-century Germany.

 - Bordighera, Italian Riviera.
-The beautiful gardens of the Villa Garnier include a column from the Tuileries palace.
+The beautiful gardens of the Villa Garnier include a column from the Tuileries Palace.
 French architect Charles Garnier built the Villa Garnier in 1871-1873 to serve as his residence.

 - Carondelet Palace, Quito, Ecuador.
 Yes, this is rather surprising.
 But there is an explanation… The Carondelet Palace is the official residence of the President of the Republic of Ecuador.
 On the exterior atrium of the palace is a stone colonnade.
 And between the columns are wrought iron railings.
 Antonio Flores Jijón, an Ecuadorian representative in France bought the balustrades by order of the then President Gabriel García Moreno.
 Rumour has it that on his visit to Ecuador on 24 September 1964, French President Charles de Gaulle recognised the wrought-iron railings during his speech at the palace and exclaimed with great emotion: “C’est des Tuileries!”
 (It’s from the Tuileries!).